Pimm/parseHttpDate/readme.md

 ## Description

-Parses date-times from HTTP headers such as _Date_, _Last Modified_, and _Expires_.
+Parses date-times from HTTP headers such as _Date_, _Last-Modified_, and _Expires_.
 An example of such a date-time is:

 > Tue, 15 Nov 1994 08:12:31 GMT